cloudfoundry/bosh-backup-and-restore/s3-config-validator/README.md

 **The tool should be used on the VM that you run your backups and restores from.**
-This is to provide realistic network conditions and because that's where your bucket configuration file will be put by _Ops Manager_.
+This is to provide realistic network conditions and because that's where your bucket configuration file will be put by the jobs configured through the BBR SDK.

 You can use the [BOSH CLI](https://github.com/cloudfoundry/bosh-cli) to get the tool onto that VM assuming that it's pointing to your environment: